PanKou/Game/README.md

 Game
 ====

 I'm going to try to make an rpg game.
 It'll probably be horrible.
-It'll be based on what I made for HackRU
+I am thinking of having it like pokemon, sort of. idk